Du4nG/SSG-2/content/posts/panacea/index.md

 \
 \
 \
 Easy peasy, just... wait a moment so that I could look it up in the dictionary.
 Alright, let's do it.
 Wait, where did she go ?
-The girl spoke english to the waiter but he was... confused ?
-Haven't I told you that this would not work here ?
+The girl spoke english to the waiter but he was... confused.
+Haven't I told you that this wouldn't work here ?
 \
 \
 \